- How to rent a car?

 If you’re planning on driving into Spain or any other country, make sure to inform your rental company.
-Often an extra fee applies, however, failing to inform the rental company will typically void all your insurances.
-Besides, different insurances may be required in different countries.
+Often an extra fee applies; however, failing to inform the rental company will typically void all your insurance.
+Besides, different insurance may be required in different countries.
 It is always a good idea to clarify these points before you sign the contract.

 Is it easy to drive in Portugal?